lsst/dp0-2_lsst_io/data-access-analysis-tools/api-intro.rst

     **Note that tokens should be treated like passwords:  they should not be shared with others.
     Take precautions to keep tokens secure.
 Never store tokens in git-tracked files.**

-.. _Data-Access-Analysis-Tools-TAP-TOPCAT-Get-Started:
+.. _Data-Access-Analysis-Tools-TAP-TOPCAT-get-started:

 Get started with TOPCAT
 -----------------------

-This section provides a basic step-by-step guide to get TOPCAT set up to explore the DP0.2 tables.
+This section provides a basic guide to get TOPCAT set up to explore the DP0.2 tables.

 **1. Create an RSP access token.**
 See the `Creating user tokens webpage <https://rsp.lsst.io/guides/auth/creating-user-tokens.html>`_